spacebanana420/tanuki/doc/recorder.md

 A recording must have a video and audio channel and does not support more than one yet.

 Once you configure your recording setup from within the launcher, you can play your game while you record your replay.
 A video named "tanuki-video.mov" will be saved in your ```output``` path.
-Tanuki saves its recorder configuration to ```video_config.txt```.
+Tanuki saves its recorder configuration to ```video_config.txt``` (located in `~/.config/tanuki` for Unix-like systems).

 As of now, it is only possible to record your whole screen and not a specific window.